codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 part of a security trail.
 If true, the find* methods will only return non-deleted rows, unless the withDeleted() method is called prior to calling the find* method.

-This requires an INT or TINYINT field to be present in the table for storing state.The default field name is  ``deleted`` however this name can be configured to any name of your choice by using $deletedField property.
+This requires an INT or TINYINT field to be present in the table for storing state.
+The default field name is  ``deleted`` however this name can be configured to any name of your choice by using $deletedField property.

 **$allowedFields**